Ifycode-extension/firebase-auth-guide-app/README.md

 In the end, I changed the rules for guides so that everyone (user or not) can read the collapsible lists:

 ````
-//match docs in the guides collection, and allow access if user exists
+//match docs in the guides collection.
+Allow read access to anyone, but write access to admin only
 match /guides/{guideId} {
-  //allow read: if request.auth.uid != null;
-  allow read: if request.time < timestamp.date(2021, 11, 30);
+  allow read,
 	allow write: if request.auth.token.admin == true;
 }
 ````